Getting Telemedicine in Texas: Laws, Rules, & Where to Find

 Telemedicine has been on the rise for the past few years because of the speed and flexibility to get access to basic health diagnoses from the convenience of your home.
 Through telemedicine, you can diagnose a cold, rash, mental or more.
 In Texas, it can be one of the most affordable options if you have simple care needs, but not all things can be diagnosed via telemedicine.

 Mira is here to help you access medical care you can’t get remotely when you need it.
-For $45 per month, Mira offers same-day lab tests, urgent care visits at clinics throughout Texas, and up to 80% discounts on your prescriptions.
+For an average of $45 per month, Mira offers same-day lab tests, urgent care visits at clinics throughout Texas, and up to 80% discounts on your prescriptions.
 Sign up and get covered as quickly as today!

 What is Telemedicine